 Pit River Tribal Housing staff has a combination of over 25 years experience in Tribal Housing.
 Should you have questions on the eligibility requirements for our programs please contact the PRTHB office, also staff is available to assist you with your application or answer any questions.

-James Mercado Construction
+James Mercado Construction/Maintenance

 Essential Person XL